-Anna Alexander is the Photo Director at Dwell Magazine.
-She was formerly the Deputy Photo Editor at Wired Magazine.
+Anna Alexander is the Senior Photo Editor at Wired Magazine.
+She was formerly the Director of Photography at Dwell.
 Anna has a BFA in Photography from the University of Arizona.

 Currently the Editor In Chief of American Photo, Scott Alexander has been making magazines for nearly 20 years.
 His work at a broad range of publications has provided him with experience across a wide variety of editorial photography styles, from the documentary visuals of Popular Science to the nudes of Playboy.
 Long an appreciator and collector of photography, his mission at American Photo is to showcase the best of today’s exciting photographic field, from up-and-comers to grand masters.

 Gordon Baldwin is an independent curator.
 A recipient of the Rome Prize for his architectural drawings, during a twenty-year career at the J.Paul Getty Museum in Los Angeles he curated or co-curated numerous exhibitions.
 His many publications include Looking at Photographs: A Guide to Technical Terms (The J. Paul Getty Museum/British Museum, 1991, second, revised, edition, 2009) and Roger Fenton, Pasha and Bayadère (The J.Paul Getty Museum, 1996).